 Watch the villagers craft beautiful “artesania” and buy some for home.

-Join the locals in their daily soccer and basket-ball games.
+Join the locals in their daily soccer-, basket-ball or beach volleyball games.

 Hike along the coast to discover beautiful deserted beaches.